Aaron Ramsey reminds Arsenal of his class as the Gunners start 2019 in style | Goal.com

 While there is still a clear need for at least one defensive addition in January, the news that Arsenal won’t be renewing Ramsey’s contract has been linked with the Gunners being unable to pay a salary in the region of £200,000 a week.

 The midfielder averages a goal or assist every 99 minutes this season and his appearances from the bench have been a breath of fresh air for a team who needs energy and drive going into the final third.
+He's the highest scoring central midfielder in Arsenal's history and picked up the club's player of the season last campaign.
 Meanwhile, Pierre-Emerick Aubameyang is now the outright top scorer in the Premier League this season, with 14 goals in 21 games, continuing to show why Arsenal broke their transfer record to sign the Gabon striker.

 Arsenal clearly know good business when they see it.
 Sokratis has been solid at the back this season, while Lucas Torreira – apart from a blip against Liverpool – is another astute summer signing who has added bite and drive to the midfielder.